alifixit/node-textmarketer/node-textmarketer/README.md

 })
  ```

-If the response is successful will be an object in the form:
+If the response is successful will be a JSON object in the form:
 {"status" : "ok", "balance" : 100}

+where balance is the remaining credits.

-response if fail will be
+the response if fail will be

 {"status" : "error", "error" : "the error text returned from api here"}